ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 ### Patching dictionary for typographic quotes

-If you decided to skip the typographic quotes configuration from earlier, you can stop here, but otherwise we’re going to have to patch our Vim spellcheck dictionary to include words with typographic quotes (e.g. `doesn’t`) which will be all marked as incorrect otherwise.
+If you decided to skip the typographic quotes configuration from earlier, you can stop here, but otherwise we’re going to have to patch our Vim spellcheck dictionary to include words with typographic single quotes (e.g. `doesn’t`) which will be marked as incorrect otherwise.

 [This](https://vi.stackexchange.com/q/118) thread on the Vi and Vim Stack Exchange was very helpful, so if you’re having any trouble please refer to the two answers there.

-First, create the directory `~/.vim/spell` and enter it if it doesn’t exist already.
+First, create the directory `~/.vim/spell` and enter it.
 We’re going to need two dictionary files, which are available [here](http://wordlist.aspell.net/dicts/).
-Please check to see if there has been a newer version on the website and `wget` that instead if the one I’m using (2020.12.07) has become out of date.
+Please check to see if there has been a newer version on the website and `wget` that instead, if the one I’m using (2020.12.07) has become out of date.
 I’m going to use the American English (setting `_LANG` to `en_US`) dictionary file, but Canadian (`en_CA`) and Australian (`en_AU`) English dictionaries are also available.
 If you need British English or larger word list, more archive downloads are available [here](https://sourceforge.net/projects/wordlist/files/speller/2020.12.07/), although I haven’t tested them.

 ```SH
 $ mkdir -p ~/.vim/spell && cd ~/.vim/spell